 Michigan voters approved the Michigan Medical Marihuana Act in 2008, which officially legalized medical-use cannabis for qualifying patients in the state.
 A decade later, the state passed the Michigan Regulation and Taxation of Marihuana Act to legalize the recreational use of cannabis for adults aged 21 and over.

+You can access Delta-8 products through a state-licensed dispensary, which will help ensure that the product was made according to the sate's legal avenues.
 It’s advisable to proceed with caution when choosing a D8 distributor.
-While you can likely find various hemp products in local stores, there may be benefits to buying Delta-8 online.
+While you can likely find various hemp products in local stores, there may be benefits to buying Delta-8 online when possible.
 One reason is that you can buy directly from a brand or manufacturer, instead of purchasing through a third-party vendor that may not fully understand Delta-8 effects and uses or the laws surrounding Delta-8 products.

 There are no state regulations that place age restrictions on the purchase of hemp-derived products.
-Retailers have the right to determine age limits for the purchase of D8 products, but many retailers require consumers to be at least 21 years of age.
+However, consumers need to be 21 to buy Delta-8-THC products from a state-registered dispensary.

 Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine their own stance on tetrahydrocannabinols derived from hemp.
-Delta-8-THC may be legal in Michigan according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.
+Delta-8-THC may be legal in Michigan according to state law (with some caveats), but you should read more about Delta-8 laws by state to determine the legality in other areas.

 Ready to shop for Delta-8 in Michigan?
 Our Elev8 collection includes edibles, tinctures, vapes, and more that are Farm Bill compliant and legal in the U.S.